Holistische Arts

 Follow up

-We consider follow-up very important.
-Once the HPV test shows that the HPV virus is gone, we schedule a smear test one month later.
+We consider monitoring very important.
+After the HPV test indicates that the HPV virus is gone, we schedule a smear test one month later.
 If this is also good (PAP 1 and HPV negative), we want another smear test 6 months later.
-If a test shows that the HPV virus is gone and PAP 1 results are achieved three times, we advise regular checks through your GP/national screening program depending on your individual situation.
+If a test shows 3 times that the HPV virus is gone and PAP 1, we advise regular checks via your general practitioner (GP)/national screening program depending on your individual situation.

 Who is it suitable for?

 • CIN 1: Mild abnormalities.
-This is the ideal time to start treatment, while the abnormalities are still superficial.
+This is the ideal time to start treatment when the abnormalities are still superficial.

 • CIN 2: Moderate abnormalities.
-Escharotic treatment can also be effective for CIN 2, especially when the gynecologist recommends a watchful waiting approach.
+Escharotic treatment can also be effective for CIN 2, especially when the gynecologist recommends a watchful waiting policy.

 • Watchful waiting situations: When the gynecologist advises to wait and see, escharotic treatment offers an active alternative.